Rishton remediation project

 The site consisted of 2 open cut pits, one partially filled with tailings, a process water dam, a tailings storage facility, 2 waste rock dumps, remnants of the processing plant and other wastes.

-In 2018, we removed all waste and undertook some remediation activities in the process plant area and completed rock capping of the tailings storage facility.
+In 2018, we removed all remaining waste from site, landscaped the former process plant area and completed rock capping of the tailings storage facility.
 Those works were completed in consultation with the landholder and primarily funded from financial assurance held by the state.

 Photo gallery